H-1B Amendment for Location Change | VisaNation

 To apply for an H-1B amendment, the employer must submit an I-129 form to the USCIS.

-The employer should gather all the necessary information about the relocation and include them in the H-1B Labor Condition Application (LCA).
+The employer should gather all the necessary information about the relocation and include it in the H-1B Labor Condition Application (LCA).
 The Department of Labor (DOL) typically decides on these cases within one week.

 The next thing is to prepare the I-129 petition as well as other necessary supporting documents for the case, such as: